 In-DB Connections can be saved to a file that allows sharing the connection with other users as well as packaging it with the workflow when loading a workflow to the gallery or scheduler.

 Database connections are saved to .INDBC files with the password encrypted in the file.

-To create a new Database connection file, select the Data Source from the dropdown (1), then select File for the connection type (2), navigate to a folder where the INDBC file will be stored and provide a name for this file (3).
+To create a new Database connection file, select the Data Source from the dropdown (1), select File for the connection type (2), navigate to a folder where the INDBC file will be stored and provide a name for this file (3), and provide the relevant information (4).
+The file will be saved once you hit OK (5).